fundot/fundot/README.md

 Inspired by Lisp, Fundot is a functional programming language, but it does not need parenthesis, "(" and ")", which is the biggest difference between Fundot and Lisp.
 Instead, Fundot uses capital letters, "A" to "Z", and dot, ".", as we normally do in English, to indicate the start and end of a function.
-A FundotDOC.md file is also included in this repository, which describes the language features of Fundot in details.
+More information can be found at [Fundot Documenation](https://fundot.readthedocs.io/en/latest/).

 ## Install